 I am Chris Miller, and I lead the Dweva mattress testing team.
 When I talk about support, I mean how well a mattress holds your body in a steady, healthy position through a full night.
 That includes how your spine lines up, how your hips sit in the surface, and how your shoulders and ribcage rest on the layers underneath.

-We studied how major labs and review sites test support and alignment.
-Many of them use pressure mapping, edge support tests, long-term firmness checks, and visual alignment assessments in real sleep positions.
-Then we built our own process.
-We added week-long in-home trials, multi-body testing, and structured reviews from our clinical advisor, Dr. Adrian Walker.
+We looked closely at how other labs evaluate support and alignment.
+Common tools include pressure mapping, edge support tests, firmness tracking, and visual alignment checks.
+Then we built our own process around week-long trials, multiple body types, and review from our clinical advisor, Dr. Adrian Walker.

 What “Support” and “Spinal Alignment” Mean in Our Testing